View Print Version

 Psylla shock

 In large numbers, pear psylla can stunt and defoliate trees and cause fruit drop.
-A carry-over effect may reduce fruit set the following year.
-These symptoms, called psylla shock, are caused by toxic saliva injected into the tree by feeding nymphs (Westigard et al., 1979).
+A carryover effect may reduce fruit set the following year.
+These symptoms, called psylla shock, are caused by toxic saliva from feeding nymphs (Westigard et al. 1979).

 Decline

-Pear psylla also transmit a mycoplasma disease organism (Pear decline phytoplasma) through its saliva.
+Pear psylla also transmit a mycoplasma disease organism (Candidatus Phytoplasma pyri: Pear decline phytoplasma) through its saliva.
 The disease damages sieve tubes in the phloem.
 This damage prevents nutrients from moving down the tree and results in root starvation.
 Trees grafted on Ussurian pear (P. ussuriensis) and Asian pear (P. pyrifolia, synonymous with P. serotina) rootstocks are the most susceptible.
-Trees grafted on P. communis, P. betulifolia, P. calleryana, and Cydonia oblongata (quince) rootstocks become infected but are tolerant and display reduced decline symptoms (Teng et al.; Blomquist and Kirkpatrick, 2002).
-Most pears in Washington and Oregon are grafted to tolerant P. communis (Elkins et al., 2012).
+Trees grafted on P. communis, P. betulifolia, P. calleryana, and Cydonia oblongata (quince) rootstocks become infected but are tolerant and display reduced decline symptoms (Blomquist and Kirkpatrick 2002; Teng et al. 2002).
+Most pears in Washington and Oregon are grafted to tolerant P. communis (Elkins et al. 2012).

 Monitoring